ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### path

-Returns the path.
-Example: `/top/news.html` The path does not include the query string.
+Returns the path without query string.

+Example: `/top/news.html`.

 ### pathFull

 The same as above, but including query string and fragment.

-Example: /top/news.html?page=2#comments
+Example: `/top/news.html?page=2#comments`.

 ### queryString

-Returns the query string.
-Example: page=1&lr=213. query-string does not include the initial question mark, as well as # and everything after #.
+Returns the query string without the initial question mark, `#` and everything after `#`.

+Example: `page=1&lr=213`.

 ### fragment

-Returns the fragment identifier. fragment does not include the initial hash symbol.
+Returns the fragment identifier without the initial hash symbol.

 ### queryStringAndFragment

 Returns the query string and fragment identifier.

-Example: page=1#29390.
+Example: `page=1#29390`.

 ### extractURLParameter(url, name)

-Returns the value of the ‘name’ parameter in the URL, if present.
-Otherwise, an empty string.
-If there are many parameters with this name, it returns the first occurrence.
-This function works under the assumption that the parameter name is encoded in the URL exactly the same way as in the passed argument.
+Returns the value of the `name` parameter in the URL, if present, otherwise an empty string is returned.
+If there are multiple parameters with this name, the first occurrence is returned.
+The function assumes that the parameter in the `url` parameter is encoded in the same way as in the `name` argument.

 ### extractURLParameters(url)

-Returns an array of name=value strings corresponding to the URL parameters.
-The values are not decoded in any way.
+Returns an array of `name=value` strings corresponding to the URL parameters.
+The values are not decoded.

 ### extractURLParameterNames(url)

 Returns an array of name strings corresponding to the names of URL parameters.
-The values are not decoded in any way.
+The values are not decoded.

 ### URLHierarchy(url)

 Returns an array containing the URL, truncated at the end by the symbols /,? in the path and query-string.
 Consecutive separator characters are counted as one.
 The cut is made in the position after all the consecutive separator characters.

 ### URLPathHierarchy(url)